 When the scan ends, the receiver automatically tunes on the channel with the strongest signal.

-I could test the receiver with my FPVized version of my Eachine H8 mini (soon a post about it) and I was surprised by the good video quality!
+I could test the receiver with my FPVized version of my Eachine H8 mini (here’s the post about it) and I was surprised by the good video quality!